First-Time Home Buyers Incentives in Ontario

 What Down Payment Should You Expect to Pay in Ontario?

-Ontario has higher home prices when compared to other provinces in Canada, so you are likely to need a higher down payment amount to purchase a home.
+Ontario has higher home prices than other provinces in Canada, so you are likely to need a higher down payment amount to purchase a home.
 Here’s a breakdown of the down payment requirements based on the purchase price:

 If your down payment is less than 20% of the purchase price, you must obtain mortgage default insurance through Canada Mortgage and Housing Corporation (CMHC) or other private mortgage insurers, Sagen and Canada Guaranty.
 This insurance protects the lender in case you default on your mortgage payments.